A favicon of Afternic

 Companies Using Afternic

-Our database tracks 105,428 active domains using Afternic, making it one of the most widely deployed domain parking and marketplace solutions we detect.
-Below you'll find a full list of companies using Afternic with industry breakdowns, geographic data, and adoption trends based on our monthly crawl of 50M+ domains at TechnologyChecker.io.
+Our database tracks 105,428 active domains using Afternic, putting it among the most widely deployed domain parking and marketplace platforms we detect.
+Below you'll find a full list of companies using Afternic with industry breakdowns, geographic data, and adoption trends from our monthly crawl of 50M+ domains at TechnologyChecker.io.

 Afternic holds a 2.02% share of the domain marketplace category, ranking #4.
-We've enriched 22,683 of these domains with company data, revealing that most websites using Afternic are micro-businesses, 90.4% have 1-10 employees.
-The platform is heavily US-focused, with 57.5% of enriched companies based in the United States.
+We've enriched 22,683 of these domains with company data: 90.4% have 1-10 employees, and 57.5% are based in the United States.
+The platform is owned by GoDaddy, which acquired it from NameMedia in September 2013 (GoDaddy press release).

 Share: